The Complete Guide to Premiere Pro Color Correction

 Color Correction Workflow

-Now that we’ve gotten to know the tools a bit, let’s take look at how you should attack a color-grading session.
+Now let’s take look at how you should attack a color-grading session.
 This common workflow makes grading faster, simply by minimizing the number of times you need to re-adjust any parameters.

 1. Grading RAW?
 Adjust the Source Settings First

-Source Settings for all RAW formats are found in the Effect Controls panel under the Master tab.
+You can find Source Settings for all RAW formats in the Effect Controls panel under the Master tab.
 The settings available for the different formats vary a lot, from the incredibly detailed settings for RED RAW to the very limited settings for Sony RAW.

 If your footage is not RAW, you can jump straight to the next section and find your hero shot.

 The idea of Source Settings is to get the levels within a workable range and somewhat normal-looking before you start the actual grading.
 Adjustments you do in the Source Settings are not adding to the CPU or GPU load, and you’re using the full bit depth of the file.

 You can also apply source settings to multiple selected clips in the Project panel.
 Select the clips and right-click and choose Source Settings or click Clip > Source Settings.